 Enforcing ATT for IDFA Collection

-The SDK makes this drop-dead simple for you.
+The SDK makes this very simple for you.
 All you need to do is tell the SDK you want to enable ATT enforcement during configuration.

 As a tracking requirement by Apple, you must include in your info.plist the key NSUserTrackingUsageDescription and a string value explaining why you are requesting authorization to track.
 This text will be included in the prompt displayed by the operating system when tracking authorization is requested.